not-that-metaDAO/MTOTM/README.md

 ## Many to One to Many swap implementation

+These steps provide Terminal contracts for member projects to swap their tokens for an index token which represents a cohort of projects participating in the funding cycle.
+Each member project needs to a terminal to handle swaps and perform 'rage quit' redemptions.
+Other contracts used to issue an ERC-20 for the index and claim tokens are Juicebox contracts JBController and JBTokenStore, stated above.
 #### Step 1 - Issue token for index - Use Project ID created in Step 2
 - JBController.issueTokenFor()